Should PRs be doing more to promote the benefits of earned media?

 Time to read: 3 minutes

-Here is a list oof tools that are available for a marketing and PR campaign in the US.
-For each campaign you will be making a very unique selection of building blocks.
-And since you have now been fairly warned about selecting the right market segment, speaking the right language, funding your effort sufficiently and employing the right channels, all of your marketing activities will now be poised to yield the highest possible return.
+Here is a list of tools available for a marketing and PR campaign in the US.
+For each campaign, you will make a unique selection of building blocks.
+As you’ve been fairly warned about selecting the right market segment, speaking the right language, funding your effort sufficiently, and employing the right channels, your marketing activities can yield the highest possible return.

 Owned media